yesserhmidi3/ros2-learning-journey/README.md

 Each template includes all the necessary setup and boilerplate code.
 You can copy it directly, understand each part, and then adapt it to your project’s goals.

+---

+## Repository Overview / Folder Structure

+Here’s how the repository is organized:
+/templates
+    /python_ros2 # Publisher, Subscriber, Publisher+Subscriber templates
+    /esp32_microros # Publisher, Subscriber, Publisher+Subscriber templates
+/mini_projects
+    /project1 # ESP32 Counter Publisher
+    /project2 # LED Control Subscriber
+    /project3 # LED Control Subscriber
+    /project4 # LED Control Subscriber
+    /project5 # LED Control Subscriber
+    /project6 # LED Control Subscriber
+    /project7 # LED Control Subscriber
+    /project8 # LED Control Subscriber
+    /project9 # OpenCV + MediaPipe ROS2 Project
+README.md

+This structure helps you quickly find the templates and mini-projects, and see how everything fits together.

+---

+## Future Work / Updates

+This repo is still a work in progress.
+I’ll keep updating it with:
+- New mini-projects to explore more ROS2 concepts
+- Better or new templates for Python ROS2 and ESP32 micro-ROS
+- Tips and solutions for any issues I run into while learning

+This is my ROS2 learning journey, so it’s constantly evolving.
+The goal is to make it a useful reference for anyone who wants to learn ROS2 and micro-ROS.